ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

     def getGrammaticalDetail(self, df_processed):
         '''
         Get the grammatical frequency
-        of top and bottom performing subsets
+        of top and bottom-performing subsets
         '''
         pass